-Our nominating and corporate governance committee is currently, and was during fiscal 2017, composed of Dr. Moriarty, Mr. Concannon and Ms. Hawthorne.
+During fiscal 2022, our nominating and corporate governance committee was composed of Mr. Concannon, Mses.
+Hawthorne and Detrick, Dr. Taylor and Prof. Tookes.
+Ms. Hawthorne tendered her resignation from her position on our board of directors and Dr. Taylor was appointed as a member of our board of directors, including as a member of our nominating and corporate governance committee, effective as of August 1, 2022.
+Prof. Tookes was appointed as a member of our board of directors, including as a member of our nominating and corporate governance committee, effective as of December 8, 2022.
 Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors regarding nominees for director and membership on the committees of our board of directors.
 The committee also assists our board of directors in our enterprise risk management by providing recommendations to our board of directors regarding succession plans for our chief executive officer.
-An additional function of the committee is to develop corporate governance practices for recommendation to our board of directors and, once implemented, to assist our board of directors in complying with them.
-Our board of directors has determined that all of the members of our nominating and corporate governance committee are independent under the rules of the NASDAQ Stock Market.
-Our nominating and corporate governance committee met four times, and acted by written consent twice, during fiscal 2017.
+An additional function of the committee is to develop corporate governance practices for recommendation to our board of directors, including Environmental, Social and Governance, or "ESG,"

+matters, and, once implemented, to assist our board of directors in complying with them.
+In the first quarter of 2022, we published our inaugural Sustainability Report which discusses our current approach and tangible progress in four key ESG related areas: Employee Empowerment, Community Advancement, ESG Advisory, and Environmental Stewardship.
+The 2021 Sustainability Report can be found in the Governance section of the Investor Relations section of our website.
+Our board of directors has determined that all of the members of our nominating and corporate governance committee are independent under the rules of the Nasdaq Stock Market.
+Our nominating and corporate governance committee met four times, and acted by written consent three times, during fiscal 2022.